AlgerP572/WeatherPi/README.md

 This driver requires the ADA Fruit Circuit python libraries.
 Installation instructions can be readily found on the Web with a google search for ADAfruit circuit python BMP280 etc.

-It also requires the general pupose IO libray by Ben Croston.
+It also requires the general purpose IO libray by Ben Croston.